Work-Study and Student Employment

 - All student employees must obtain authorization from their employer before starting a job.

-- Students attending classes on a part-time basis during spring semester, who are also
+- Students attending classes on a part-time basis during spring semester, can be considered

 - Once a student graduates, employment for the next term is an option if the student